tvanantwerp/tomvanantwerp.com/src/notes/world-without-email.md

   - Borders
 layout: layouts/writing.liquid
 image: img/2021-03-08-hide-the-pain-harold.jpg
+splash: img/2021-03-08-open-office.jpg
+splash_alt: "A number of people in an open office using MacBooks.
+Source: Alex Kotliarskyi on Unsplash."
 ---

 I've been a fan of [Cal Newport](https://www.calnewport.com/)'s previous writing about [building career capital](https://amzn.to/3tbuq4v) and [doing deep work](https://amzn.to/3rzJ9px).
 Since implementing his [time-block planning system](https://youtu.be/eff9h1WYxSo), my personal productivity has increased 2-3x at least.
 So I was very excited to read his 2021 book *[A World Without Email](https://amzn.to/3ryZPNS)*.
 Where much of Newport's previous work focused on individual productivity, this new book examines the entire knowledge work enterprise and how it can be improved.